ammar1y/personal-website/_posts/English/2020/2020-02-12-Analysis-of-International-Football-Matches-Between-1872-and-2018.md

 Also, an analysis can be done to see which teams have correlated performance (i.e. their performances improve together and worsen together).
 Moreover, an analysis can be done to compare continents with each other like comparing South American teams and European teams.
 Finally, an analysis can be performed on teams that share something in common like Gulf Cooperation Council teams.

+---

+Liked this post?
+Share it and help me a reach bigger audience: [**link to this post**]({% post_url /English/2020/2020-02-12-Analysis-of-International-Football-Matches-Between-1872-and-2018 %}?src=pstmsg)